 These statistics reinforce the impact of social media and the degree to which it is becoming part of everyday life for the average Australian. for more information on social media statistics, check out our Social media stats infographic and out facebook engagement infographic

-Webfirm offer a Social Media Business Package – check it out and see if it’s right for you and your business.
+Webfirm Melbourne offers a Social Media Business Package – check it out and see if it’s right for you and your business.

 —————- References ——————-